-As Biomechanical specialists, we examine all the joints of the body (except the inner ear…).
+As a pediatric mucsuloskeletal speciatist, Dr. Weber examines all the joints of the body (except the inner ear…).

-What are common problems that we treat in our office?
+What are common problems that she treats in the office?

-We start at the feet.
-We evaluate the function of the feet and by improving the mobility of all the small joints many problems causing discomfort can be addressed.
+Depending on the age and the problem presenting, it is important to address the feet.
+Infants may have had the feet squeezed in an abnormal position which causes pain and does not allow them to bear weight normally.
+Toddlers may not bear weight evenly on the feet, or have issues of asymmetrical rotation in the lower legs causing gait difficulties.
+Young children may develop issues with the growth zones of the feet due to hormones overweight or over training.
+These are evaluated non-weight bearing and weight bearing to evaluate their function.
+Treatment can improve the mobility of all the small joints many problems causing discomfort can be addressed.
+In some situations taping is used to stabilze the foot or lower extremity.
 Some causes of pain or discomfort actually originate in the low back, so we are always considering this as a possibility of why a patient has foot pain.
 Some of the different types of problems are heel spur (hälsporre), Achilles tendonitis, Morton’s neuroma, hallux rigidus, hallux valgus, plantar fasciitis among others.
 In some cases we tape the foot for a period of time to address instability.
-Our role is to improve function by mobilizing or manipulating different parts of the foot.
+Our role is to improve function by taping, mobilizing or manipulating different parts of the foot.
 Once function is improved, exercises to stabilize the foot and appropriate foot wear are recommended.
+There are cases where ice is recommended.

 The knee is a hinge joint.
 When function is impaired this leads to instability and strains primarily the surrounding joints.
 In some patients knee pain reflects a primary problem in the hip and must be differentiated.
 We have these important skills in differential diagnosis.
 Understanding the origin of the problem is the first step in the assessment of the patient.
 Only then can adequate treatment be performed and proper rehabilitation recommended.
 The goal with treatment is to restore normal function in the joint and to recommend exercises to stabilize the joint.
 In some cases a brace to stabilize the knee is needed.